An Excerpt from active measures: part ii

 Then Hatem offered Zamanian his hand.
 “My condolences for your loss, boy.
 You are forever in my prayers.”

 Hajisadeghi led the officers and Zamanian to the plane, but Taghavi held back.
-Mozaffari stayed by his side.
+Mozaffari remained by his side.

 Hatem embraced him.
 “I wish you good fortune, Abu Mahdi al-Mohandis.”